AbramovichAnna/Pokemon_Adventure/README.md

 ## Introduction

-Welcome to the Pokémon Capture Console Game!
-This game aims to help practice object-oriented programming (OOP) concepts while having fun capturing Pokémon.
-In this game, your goal is simple: capture as many Pokémon as you can to earn XP points.
-Each captured Pokémon will reward you with 100 XP.
-You start the game with 5 Poké Balls, but you can find more during your adventures.
-Be cautious, though, as Team Rocket may appear and steal some of your captured Pokémon.
+Welcome to the Pokemon Catching Game!
+This console-based game is designed for practicing Object-Oriented Programming (OOP) skills.
+The goal of the game is simple: catch as many Pokemon as you can and earn XP points for each captured Pokemon.
+You'll start the game with 5 Poke Balls, but if luck is on your side, you might find more during your adventure.
+Be cautious, though, as Team Rocket may appear and attempt to steal your hard-earned Pokemon.

 ## Files Description